Jitin2002/ViewTube5/README.md

 - ⚙️ **Node.js**: The runtime environment for executing JavaScript code server-side.
 - 🌐 **Express.js**: A web application framework for Node.js.
 - 🗄️ **MongoDB**: A NoSQL database used for storing application data.
+- 🗄️ **Cloudinary**: A cloud-based media management platform used for storing, processing, and delivering images and videos in web applications..
 - 🔗 **Mongoose**: An Object Data Modeling (ODM) library for MongoDB and Node.js.
 - 🔒 **JWT**: JSON Web Tokens for securely transmitting information between parties as a JSON object.